-Throughout the process and in conjunction with the household CES will recommend a minimum amount and duration of assistance needed to achieve housing stability.
-If it becomes clear at a later date that the amount and/or duration are not enough, the household will be reassessed by the prevention program currently working with them, and the amount and duration of assistance may be adjusted by the prevention provider.
+If it becomes clear later that the amount and/or duration are not enough, the household will be reassessed by the prevention program currently working with them, and the amount and duration of assistance may be adjusted by the prevention provider.
 Typically, participating households are recertified at three-month intervals throughout their program participation.
-The guiding principal for all Prevention funds is: If not for the financial assistance intervention, the household would be literally homeless.
+The guiding principle for all Prevention funds is: If not for the financial assistance intervention, the household would be literally homeless.